odnr93/routilux/docs/source/tutorial/data_flow.rst

 ----------

-Now that you understand data flow, let's move on to :doc:`state_management` to learn how to track execution state, statistics, and monitor your workflows.
+Now that you understand data flow, let's move on to :doc:`state_management` to learn how to track execution state and monitor your workflows.